arebert20/Openwrt_x86_Cloudflare/README.md

-# Raspberry Pi 4 OpenWrt Router running Cloudflare tunnels
+# OpenWrt x86 Router running Cloudflare tunnels

-This install script will install a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt Router\
+This install script will install a Cloudflare tunnel on an OpenWrt x86 running as a OpenWrt Router\
 Script Version: 2022.07.1

 ### Scripts: